 LSO Live was launched in 2000 following a decade in which other record companies had been steadily reducing investment in new recordings.
 Despite this shift in attention away from classical music, there was no evidence of a decline in demand for new titles by today’s artists.
 The imminent arrival of digital distribution meant that labels would soon be able to reach larger audiences than was possible simply by selling through CD stores.
 Attracting new listeners to classical music has always been a priority for LSO Live and it would become the first classical label to make its entire catalogue available for download.

-To date LSO Live has released 80 recordings with many of the world’s leading conductors including Valery Gergiev, Sir Colin Davis, Bernard Haitink, Mariss Jansons and the late Mstislav Rostropovich.
-The label won its first Grammy awards in 2002 and since collected Classical Brit Awards, Gramophone Awards and numerous other international prizes.
+To date LSO Live has released recordings with many of the world’s leading conductors including Valery Gergiev, Sir Colin Davis, Bernard Haitink, Mariss Jansons and the late Mstislav Rostropovich.
+The label won its first Grammy Awards in 2002 and since collected Classical Brit Awards, Gramophone Awards and numerous other international prizes.

 Every release is made available on high-resolution Super Audio CD (SACD) as well as download.
 SACDs can be played on any CD player but allow listeners with suitable hardware to listen to high resolution versions of the recordings in surround.
-LSO Live SACDs are distributed internationally and can downloaded from numerous digital music services including iTunes.
+LSO Live SACDs are distributed internationally and can be downloaded from numerous digital music services including iTunes.